What is Anime? Definition, Origins & Why It’s Not Just Cartoons

 ANIME DEFINITION & MEANING

 Anime are animated TV shows and movies from Japan, either hand-drawn or digital.
-It stands out for its sharp character designs (think big eyes, wild hair), over-the-top emotional cues (like sweat drops or nosebleeds), and stories that mash up genres—sci-fi mixed with romance, action mixed with weird surreal stuff.
+It stands out for its sharp character designs (think big eyes and wild hair), over-the-top emotional cues (like sweat drops or nosebleeds), and stories that mash up genres, such as sci-fi mixed with romance, or action mixed with weird surreal stuff.
 Outside Japan, “anime” just means Japanese animation.

 Where anime comes from